 To further enhance safe and secure ammunition management, the following need has been identified for the Central African Republic:

-• Capacity development for the destruction of surplus stockpiles, in particular – development and provision of cutting machines.
+• Capacity development for the destruction of surplus stockpiles, particularly the development and provision of cutting machines.

 Source: PoA Report 2022, Central African Republic. https://unoda-poa.s3.amazonaws.com/reports/CAF-French-1251-SUBMITTED.pdf